Nicky Henson: Radio

 Henson played Lemuel "Chipper" Barnet in Space Force series 1 and 2 (1984–1985).
 He also played Major in Dombey and Son (BBC Radio 15 Minute Drama, 2007).

 Personal life, illness and death

-Henson married actress Una Stubbs (who incidentally played his sister-in-law Caroline Bishop in EastEnders).
+Henson married actress Una Stubbs (who played his sister-in-law Caroline Bishop in EastEnders).
 The couple had two sons, including Christian.
 The marriage ended after Henson began an affair in 1974 with actress Susan Hampshire, his co-star in several stage productions.

-He then married ballerina Marguerite Porter, with whom he had a third son, Keaton.
+He later married ballerina Marguerite Porter, with whom he had a third son, Keaton.

 Henson was diagnosed with cancer in 2003.
 Surgeons removed tumours from around his spleen, but a routine check-up in 2006 showed that other tumours had grown and it would have been dangerous to remove them.
 As such, he was put on a regime of chemotherapy and he worked regularly to raise funds for cancer charities, especially Marie Curie Cancer Care.
 He died on 15 December 2019, aged 74.